spetlr-org/spetlr/docs/etl/README.md

  - **Transformer** consumes all inputs and adds a single result dataframe
  - **TransformerNC** does not consume the input(s) and adds a single result dataframe
  - **Loader** acts as a sink, while passing its input on to the next sink
- - **ExtendedLoader** same behaviour as the **Loader**, but in addition it handles dataset input key(s)

-The usecase for the **TransformerNC** and the **ExtendedLoader** comes when there is a need to keep previously extracted (or transformed) dataframes after a transformation step.
+The usecase for the **TransformerNC** comes when there is a need to keep previously extracted (or transformed) dataframes after a transformation step.
 When working with these classes it is crucial to set dataset input keys and dataset output keys.
 This ensures that the transformer and/or loader has explicit information on which dataframe(s) to handle.

 The special case of the  **Orchestrator** is that it takes all its steps and executes them in sequence on its inputs.
 Running in the default `execute()` method, the inputs are empty,